German biscuit-maker appeals to "Cookie Monster" thief

 In a message posted on Facebook on Thursday and addressed to the monster, Bahlsen promised to donate 52,000 packets of biscuits to charities if the 20 kg (44 pound) golden biscuit was returned.

-The original ransom note demanded that Bahlsen give biscuits to children in hospitals across Hanover and donate a 1,000-euro ($1,400) reward for the emblem's return to an animal home.
+The original ransom note demanded that Bahlsen give biscuits to children in hospitals across Hanover and donate a 1,000-euro (885 pounds) reward for the emblem's return to an animal home.

 A spokeswoman denied media suggestions that the theft and ransom note were part of a marketing stunt and said the firm was anxious to recover the emblem as soon as possible.